solidtime-io/solidtime/README.md

 As soon as we feel comfortable enough that the application structure is stable enough, we will open up the project for contributions.

+We do accept contributions in the [documentation repository](https://github.com/solidtime-io/docs) f.e. to add new self-hosting guides.

 ## Security

 Looking to report a vulnerability?
 Please refer our [SECURITY.md](./SECURITY.md) file.